Visit the PtolemAE Project Home Page

 Ptolemaic Bronze Coin educational and informational center.

-Ptolemaic Bronze Coin Denomination Series
+Welcome to the Ptolemaic Bronze Coin Denomination Series Page

-All content, design, and descriptions are (C)2006-10 by Daniel Wolf
+All photos, content, design, and descriptions are (c)2006-15 by Daniel Wolf

 All rights reserved worldwide.
 No copying, use, or distribution without written permission.
-Many thanks to additional photo contributors who are credited as shown.

-Ptolemy I-II - Alexandria - Pre-Reform ca. 280-265BC
+Ptolemy I-II - Alexandria and Other Mints - Series I-II

 gae403_o